 |Completed a purchase||Payment confirmation, order status|

 |Haven’t opened emails for a few months||Re-engagement email campaign|

 |Christmas, Thanksgiving and other holidays||Sale, coupons, gifts|

 |The day of your webinar||Invitation and a notice an hour before the webinar|

 |Black Friday, Cyber Monday||Series of emails with discounts|

-To test out the service features, see if you can send out triggered abandoned cart emails with a few items in it or if you can launch your triggered campaign upon clicks or opens in a mass email campaign.
-Some email service providers let you use ready-made event scenarios like “Subscription” or “Purchase,” which make it easier to set up different triggers.
+To test out the service’s features, see if you can send out triggered abandoned cart emails with a few items in it or if you can launch your triggered campaign upon clicks or opens in a mass email campaign.
+Some email service providers let you use ready-made event scenarios like “Subscription” or “Purchase,” which makes it easier to set up different triggers.

-Purpose: To schedule an email campaign for a chosen date.
+Purpose: Scheduling an email campaign for a given date.